By using this site, you agree to the Privacy Policy and Terms of Use.

 Environmental Factors Reshape Microbial Ecosystems

-Antibiotic exposure, processed food consumption, and chronic stress consistently reduce beneficial bacterial diversity while promoting growth of potentially harmful organisms.
+Antibiotic exposure, processed food consumption, and chronic stress can reduce beneficial bacterial diversity while promoting growth of potentially harmful organisms.
 Conversely, fiber-rich diets, regular sleep schedules, and stress reduction techniques support microbial diversity and beneficial strain proliferation.

 Gut bacteria influence neurotransmitters such as serotonin and GABA, regulate intestinal barrier integrity, shape immune cell training, and alter how calories and nutrients are processed throughout the body.